 Upper Safe Intake Level: 3,000 mcg

-Excess intake may cause headaches, nausea, blurred vision, liver problems, and increased fracture risk.
+Excess intake may cause headaches, nausea, blurred vision,

 Upper Safe Intake Level: 100 mg